mkingsnorth/fit-curve-docs/docs/troubleshooting.rst

 .. image:: _static/images/object_in_front_1.png
    :alt: Troubleshooting

-When you apply the *Fit Curve* modifier, the curve object may disappear from view.
+When you add the *Fit Curve* modifier, the curve object may disappear from view.
 This is because the curve is being used as a deforming object and not as a visible object.

 With the curve object selected, you can go to the Object properties panel and enable the **In Front** option under the *Viewport Display* section: